StevenBlack/vocab/million-dollar-words.md

 Refers to the point in the orbit of the moon when the moon is furthest from the earth, but has come to refer to any figurative high point or climax, as in a career.
 Being elected President would be the apogee of a politician's career; failing to be re-elected would be the nadir.
 (See nadir.)
 Say APP-OH-;EE.

+### apophasis
+Rhetoric: denial of one's intention to speak of a subject that is at the same time named or insinuated, as “I shall not mention Caesar's avarice, nor his cunning, nor his morality.”
+Theology: knowledge, understanding, or description of God through negative statements about qualities and characteristics that God does not possess, as "God is not confined by space or time."

 ### aposiopesis
 Breaking off in the middle of a statement upon suddenly realizing that someone's feelings are hurt or about to be hurt.
 "The reason I didn't invite your wife to the party is that everybody thinks she's...well, never mind."
 You may never find occasion to actually use the word, but it's nice to know there's a word for that particular gaffe or faux pas.
 (See gaffe and faux pas.)
 Pronounce it AP-UH-SEE-UH-PEE-SISS.

 ### apostasy
 Abandonment of one's religion, politics or principles.
 Not to be confused with apostle.
 St. Matthew was an apostle; Judas was an apostate.

+### apotheosis
+The elevation or exaltation of a person to the rank of a god.
+Also, an ideal example; epitome; quintessence: "This poem is the apotheosis of lyric expression."

 ### apothegm